samfisherirl/Github.ahk-API-for-AHKv2/README.md

         git.DL("geo") ; downloads the latest release, saving to "geo.zip" relative path, you can use any name.

+        git.release() ; Url of release

+        git.details() ; return changes made for latest update

+        git.tag() ; returns only version data, ie "v1.2333", ideally for checking if update is necessary

         anyname := new Github("any_username/any_repo")

         git := new Github("samfisherirl/github.ahk") ; example using this repository